dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 actually a solved problem in bpftrace, I had some renewed hope that there **must** be a way to get the eBPF verifier to accept a non-const length read.

-Iknowing that this works in bpftraceI thought it would make sense to take a look at how this is handled.
-Looking at the bpftrace code generation:
+Knowing that this works in bpftrace, it would make sense to take a look at how this is handled.
+This is the relevant LLVM IR generation from `bpftrace`:

 ```{.cpp include=src/bpftrace/src/ast/codegen_llvm.cpp startLine=413 endLine=441}
 ```